Gordon Smith (inventor): KISS Rebreather development

 Gordon's was an avid scuba diver in the Pacific Northwest, diving all around British Columbia in his boat "Ferrous".
-In the mid-nineties, technical diving became a movement which provided some background on some commercially available rebreathers - very expensive and challenging to obtain at the time.
-Gordon was interested in the technology, and also in simply not finding his dives limited by the size of his tanks (generally consuming two tanks for every regular divers one).
-As a self-taught man and being the owner of his own machine shop, he had the means and technical ability to begin exploring the design and construction of his own rebreathers.
+In the mid-1990s, technical diving became a movement which provided some background on some commercially available rebreathers - very expensive and challenging to obtain at the time.
+Finding that his dives were limited by the size of his tanks (generally consuming two tanks for every regular divers one), and being interested in the technology, self-taught, and the owner of his own machine shop, he had the means and technical ability to begin exploring the design and construction of his own rebreathers.
 There were virtually no certification agencies that could address non-military rebreathers and certainly no clear path forward towards acceptance of their use in recreational diving.
 For example, few charters at the time had the ability or the experience to accommodate rebreather divers (often relying upon live boats following bubble streams and with a business model based upon dives lasting under one hour).
 However, because Gordon's initial aim was simply restricted to diving on his own boat with individuals of his choosing he was able to proceed with developing these experimental devices without the burden and limitations of (self) regulatory considerations.

 The first attempt in 1998 was a novel approach, with a unique piston serving as counterlungs rather than the conventional flexible bags.
 The approach was intended to use tank pressure to compensate for the o-ring friction and inertia of the displacing water.
 Although the o-ring friction in air was acceptable, the model could not handle the inertia of the necessary water displacement.
 The prototype suffered from excessive work of breathing and did not pass test of surface breathing while submerged for even a few minutes.
 It got him started however, and nevertheless had the dubious description of "looking like R2D2 making love to an octopus" according to Gordon.

 His next prototype was a semi-closed design again, but this time with more conventional flexible counterlungs.
 This worked very successfully, and was dove for many months.
 However, with the experience he gained with the semi-closed designs, he saw that the fully closed system was certainly feasible and much more desirable in terms of performance.
 He quickly decided upon the merit of including an oxygen sensor due to the risk of inadvertent hypoxia if required to exercise at the surface.
 One of his innovations early on was the bailout-integrated mouthpiece, switching immediately to diluent for short term open-circuit operation in an emergency or even just upon entering the water.
 He also incorporated a regulator to prevent negative loop pressure should the counterlungs become fully deflated upon descent.